B2B commerce trends – 2021, the Year of e-Business

 And when asking the question: What are or should be the preoccupations of Enterprise B2B companies’ CEOs?
 We very clearly conclude that a modern DXP for businesses should go beyond the pure buying/ customer experience question.
 DXP vendors have to help these B2B decision makers to deliver smooth buying experience as a result of more automated and digitalized sales processes while giving them a way to make their existing sales team more digitally enabled as well as follow the pulse of their customers’ or prospects’ digital behaviors.

 If you are interested in our vision on that part of the digital transformation, have a read of my colleague Bertrand Maugain's piece on several strategies to transform how you sell.
-And as ever, feel free to reach out if you have any questions or are curious about our solutions and how they could solve your digital transformation challenges.
+Discover our game-changing B2B e-commerce platform that helps you provide for your customers every step of the way.
+From first contact to post-purchase support, Ibexa Commerce ensures you’re in control.